Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ## Styling and Layout

 * Ensure all images load correctly.
+* Ensure all images are correctly sized, and the correct aspect ratio is maintained.
 * Ensure all grid layouts size correctly on all screen sizes.
 * Ensure all modals appear in front of all other content on the screen.
+* When hovered over the navbar links turn a dark grey color.
+* When hovered over, other links turn Lead Shot Hazard yellow.
+* When hovered over, the email icon and related text turn yellow.
+* When hovered over, the Facebook social media icon and related text turn blue.
+* When hovered over, the Bandcamp social media icon and related text turn blue.
+* When hovered over, the Instagram social media icon and related text turn pink.
+* When hovered over, the Twitter social media icon and related text turn blue.
+* When hovered over, the YouTube social media icon and related text turn red.
+* When hovered over, the Spotify social media icon and related text turn green.
+* When hovered over, the TikTok social media icon and related text turn light blue.
+* When hovered over, the Soundcloud social media icon and related text turn orange.

 [Back to the top](#testing-steps)